Skip to content

 The Customer Comes Second

 There’s a better strategy for success.
 And it starts with your team.
-Many of us in business have been taught to believe statements such as… Read More »The Customer Comes Second
+Many of us in business have been taught to believe statements such as “the customer is king” and “the customer is always right.”
+While these adages make sense in the context of having a medical practice that is

 People remember 10% of what they hear, 20% of what they read and 80% of what they see.
 Here’s how you can use that in your medical practice.

-How to find that missing money In reviewing financials for medical practices, there’s one line item that sticks out because of the amount as well… Read More »The Hidden Costs of Running a Practice
+How to find that missing money In reviewing financials for medical practices, there’s one line item that sticks out because of the amount as well as this gnawing sense that it’s just unreasonable relative to all the other costs of running a business.
+That line item: credit card fees.
+It’s the

 Many practices tell me they have a difficult time recruiting great employees.
 The problem may lie in where you are looking!
 In recent travels I have met rockstar employees that all have one thing in common: they were recruited from outside of healthcare.